solana-labs/solana/book/src/solana-resources.md

 program with a context.
 The context is always passed as a credit-only first parameter to all program instructions for the process.

-Move Resources are implemented as Processes.
+Resources are implemented as Processes.

 ### `Loader::CreateProcess`

-A single user pubkey has a valid address for every owner.
-In order to differentiate between instances of programs for a specific process, the ‘Loader::CreateProcess’ instruction can be used to create a specific instance of a program.
+The ‘Loader::CreateProcess’ instruction is used to create a specific instance of a program with an associated read-only context.
+Once a process has been created, it can be used as an account "owner".

 Loaders create processes by pairing a program pubkey and a context.
 The pipeline will pass the context as the first parameter to all the program